MW 4x6 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-For this reason, they are coated with a thin layer of epoxy to protect them from corrosion.
+Therefore, they are coated with a thin layer of gold to protect them from corrosion.
 Interestingly that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
 For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
-Therefore, they are often coated with thin coatings, such as gold, to preserve them from external factors and prolong their durability.
-Temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
+Therefore, they are often coated with thin coatings, such as silver, to protect them from environmental factors and prolong their durability.
+High temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are particular types of neodymium magnets that can tolerate temperatures up to 230°C.

 Advantages as well as disadvantages of neodymium magnets NdFeB.